Jonathan-Adly/mock-html/README.md

 If you are hacking a prototype or following a tutorial with a hypermedia library (htmx and similar), you have to spin up a web server just to see something.

-I didn't like the friction and the time it needed just to explain how it works to a new develper who is used to working with JSON.
+I didn't like the friction and the time it needed just to explain how it works to a new developer who is used to working with JSON.
 I spent more time getting a web server up than actually explaining things (htmx is dead-simple!).

-This mock-html server simply returns html fragements as you request them.
-Hit the server with /tag/{html tag name} - and you get mock html fragements back.
+This mock-html server simply returns html fragments as you request them.
+Hit the server with /tag/{html tag name} - and you get mock html fragments back.
 You can add custom classes as well.
 It will also mock POST/PUT/DELETE for you.

 Also - this works well if you want to use your own custom html fragment.
 Just make a public <a href="https://gist.github.com/"> github gist </a> and hit the server with the gist id.
-You can totally use this in all kind of crazy ways.
+You can totally use this in all kinds of crazy ways.

 You can find it running here and are free to use it in your developments: https://html-mock.fly.dev/.